awarbler/CSE212-Final-AW/1-topic.md

 ## Types

 There are four types of queues Simple Queue, Circular Queues, Priority Queues, and Double Queues.
 These different types of queues use python lists and linked lists.
-Table 1.1 below explains the differences between the four queues.
+Table 1.1 below explains the differences between the four queues.[^1]

 |     Type    |     Description     |
 |:---|:---|